madblocksgit/melanoma-skin-cancer-detection-urcet/README.md

 # melanoma-skin-cancer-detection-urcet
-Official Repository of a project Melanoma Skin Cancer Detection from URCET which was submitted to a Project Development Programme organised by us for 2021 Batch of CSE.

-# melanoma-skin-cancer-detection-urcet
 Official Repository of a project Melanoma Skin Cancer Detection from URCET which was submitted to a Project Development Programme organized by us for 2021 Batch of CSE.

 # Packages